azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 #### Change default resource group name (AzSKRG) and location (EastUS2) created for AzSK components
 You can control default resource group name and location using AzSK config present in Org policy.
 Follow below steps to override default behaviour.

 > **Note:** Changing default resource group name will break existing continuous assurance setup.
-You will need to do resetup of all CA.
+You will need to do re-setup of all CA.

 **Steps:**